sv222/cloud-engineer-interview-questions/README.md

 There are two ways to back up and restore AWS RDS databases:

-* **Automated backups:** RDS automatically backs up your databases to Amazon S3.
-You can specify the frequency of the backups and the retention period.
+* **Automated backups:** RDS automatically creates a daily backup of your databases and retains transaction logs, enabling point-in-time recovery.
+You configure the preferred backup window and the retention period.
 * **Manual backups:** You can also create manual backups of your databases.
 Manual backups are stored in S3.

 To restore a database, you can use a snapshot from an automated backup or a manual backup.
 You can restore the database to the same instance type or to a different instance type.

 ### What is Amazon S3 Select?

-Amazon S3 Select is a feature that allows you to perform data processing operations on S3 objects without having to download the entire object to your local machine.
+Amazon S3 Select is a feature that lets you retrieve a subset of data from an S3 object using simple SQL expressions, without downloading the entire object.
 This can save time and bandwidth, especially when you are processing large objects.

-S3 Select supports a variety of data processing operations, including:

-* Filtering data
-* Selecting columns
-* Transforming data
-* Projecting data
+Note that AWS closed S3 Select to new customers on July 25, 2024, and it supports a limited subset of SQL (filtering and projecting columns) on one object at a time rather than general-purpose data processing.

 ### Explain the features of Amazon EKS (Elastic Kubernetes Service).